 So I began to wonder, what if I committed to intentionally and faithfully praying for my children every single day for the next month?
 What if I decided to take the next school year on boldly and bravely and become a woman who, not only teaches her kids to do hard things, but champions her children in prayer, a woman who fights on her knees, who devotes her time and her heart to talking to God consistently on behalf of her children.

 I want to be that woman.
 I want to be like Hannah and Mary and pour out heart felt prayers for my children, straight to God.
-I want to choose to pray more than I worry, pray more than I plan, pray more than I talked about or think about the next school year.
+I want to choose to pray more than I worry, pray more than I plan, pray more than I talk about or think about the next school year.

 “We tend to use prayer as a last resort, but God wants it to be our first line of defense.
 We pray when there’s nothing else we can do, but God wants us to pray before we do anything at all.”
 Oswald Chambers